On This Page

 Know Before You Go

 - There are steep rock cliffs on either side of the canyon.

 - Bring your own drinking water, as potable water is not available in the park.

 Location and Maps

 Nature and Culture

-- Conservation - This park contains a small, narrow canyon with steep walls, a natural rock tunnel, rock outcrops, and a picturesque 8 meter waterfall.
+- Conservation: This park contains a small, narrow canyon with steep walls, a natural rock tunnel, rock outcrops, and a picturesque 8 metre waterfall.